 First of all, post-graduation and further studies should only be pursued by people who are actually interested in the subject and really want to achieve something in the particular field.
 The second most important aspect is money.
-If you have decided to go on with further studies in the field, make sure that you do not have too many money problems and family responsibilities.
+If you have decided to further studies in the field, make sure that you do not have too many money problems and family responsibilities.

 Also, a quick side note, if you have decided to do post-graduation, make sure that you do it from the top ivy-league colleges because only then will you get a good exposure.
 With that said, here are the best post-graduation courses after B.Com:

 MBA is one of the best post-graduation courses for anyone who wants to expand their expertise in business and how they work.
 It also gives you more practical knowledge of general management.
 Depending on the area of expertise, you can have many job profiles in finance, marketing, HR, and other areas.

 Average Salary: A B.Com Degree combined with MBA, you can easily earn between INR 5-6 Lakhs.

 It is not one of the popular choices out there, but it is still a good option.
 It is good to opt for MCom if you are interested in academia, teaching, or research.
 It is basically the advanced version of all the things that you have studied in B.Com.
 The job profile is almost quite similar to B.Com.
 You can, however, go for the Assistant Professor post by giving NET(National Eligibility Test).

 Duration: 2 Years